 Alternatively, you could substitute fruit juice such as freshly squeezed orange juice in place of alcohol.

-Ideally you should soak the fruit in alcohol overnight so that it is packed with moisture.
+Ideally you should soak the fruit in alcohol overnight so that it is packed with moisture and flavour.
 But if you have forgotten to soak the fruit or wish to make the cake straight away, place the fruit in a saucepan with the alcohol and heat gently until the fruit has absorbed the alcohol.
 You fruit will then be ready to add to the other Christmas cake ingredients.

 Other Christmas recipes